Coming soon! | GDIF2025 Sign up to be the first to hear

 About the London Borough of Newham

 Dynamic, diverse, and determined; Newham stands apart.
 Our vibrant borough thrives on the incredible talents and creativity of our people.
 We know many face deep-rooted inequalities and challenges.
 That’s why we’re determined to seize opportunity and face up to challenge as we deliver our purpose of Building a Fairer Newham.
 We want everyone in our borough to thrive and have healthy, happy, and fulfilled lives.
-We’ll make this happen by delivering our four-year plan developed with residents and business, voluntary sector and community partners.
-We’ll create safer and cleaner neighbourhoods, act on the climate emergency, and improve the air that we breathe.
-We’ll empower our young people to realise their potential and improve our neighbourhoods with people powered plans.
-We’re building homes that our people can afford and investing to support businesses to generate employment opportunities for all.
-With our communities, partners, and businesses, we are creating a sustainable place to live.
-We are Newham.

 About Peabody

-More than 160 years after it was established, Peabody is one of the oldest not-for-profit housing associations in the UK.
-The Peabody Group is responsible for more than 108,000 homes, with around 220,000 residents across London and the Home Counties.
-We also have around 17,000 care and support customers.
-Our purpose is to help people flourish, and we are getting closer to residents by taking a local approach.
 We are committed to delivering a responsive and easily accessible repairs service and investing in our existing homes so they are safe and well maintained.
 Our retrofit projects will make thousands of our homes more energy efficient.
 We work with councils and communities to promote economic inclusion, tackle inequality and poverty, and prioritise wellbeing.
 Our rents were £621m lower than the market in 2022/23.
 With an average rent of £127 per week in London and the south-east, we offer significant value for residents and communities.
 We are also committed to building much-needed affordable homes.

 About Greenwich Peninsula

 Greenwich Peninsula is fast becoming the capital’s most boldly modern landscape.
 With 17,487 new homes, 12,000 new jobs and 48 acres of open public space emerging over the coming years.
-Here a community of thousands of pioneers live in new riverside homes, work in a cutting-edge Design District and enjoy The Tide, the neighbourhood’s elevated, riverside walkway and public art trail that celebrates art, design and wellbeing – all wrapped by the river Thames.
+Here a community of thousands of pioneers live in new riverside homes, work in a cutting-edge Design District and enjoy the Tide, the neighbourhood’s elevated, riverside walkway and public art trail that celebrates art, design and wellbeing – all wrapped by the River Thames.
 This is new London: a destination for modern urban living.

-About East Bank
+About Queen Elizabeth Olympic Park and East Bank

 About Sadler’s Wells East